NikhilOO7/Anomaly-Detection-in-Financial-Data/README.md

-Sure, here's a README file for the "Anomaly Detection in Financial Data" project:

----

 # Anomaly Detection in Financial Data

 This repository contains a Jupyter Notebook that demonstrates data preprocessing and anomaly detection techniques on financial data.
 The goal is to identify anomalies that could indicate fraudulent activities or errors in financial transactions.